Case Study

 How CVTE Uses Bytebase to Manage Factory Databases

-How electronic manufacturing corporation CVTE embraced Bytebase for a fresh approach to database change management: including batch changes, a simplified version control workflow, and granulated access control.
+How electronic manufacturing corporation CVTE embraced Bytebase for a fresh approach to database change management: including batch changes, a simplified version control workflow, and granular access control.

 About CVTE

-CVTE was first established back in 2005 and has multiple subsidiary companies.
-CVTE's main business is the design, development, and sales of LCD mainboards, Intelligent Interactive Panels, Medical devices, and related Intelligent hardware.
-The company has two brands, seewo and MAXHUB, and they are used for Interactive Flat Panels in the education and commercial sectors, respectively.
+CVTE was established in 2005 and has multiple subsidiary companies.
+CVTE's main business is the design, development, and sales of LCD mainboards, Intelligent Interactive Panels, medical devices, and related intelligent hardware.
+The company has two brands, seewo and MAXHUB, which are used for Interactive Flat Panels in the education and commercial sectors, respectively.

 Long-standing Database Change Management Issues

-They were already using an SQL audit platform, which theoretically can achieve monitoring of database access and interception of faulty SQLs, thereby avoiding unauthorized operations.
-However, in reality, the platform cannot effectively cope with complex database change management requirements.
+CVTE was already using an SQL audit platform, which theoretically can achieve monitoring of database access and interception of faulty SQL statements, thereby avoiding unauthorized operations.
+However, in reality, the platform could not effectively handle complex database change management requirements.

-• Lack of online process control: all releases still require manual integration in multiple fragmented systems, making it impossible to achieve submission, review, and release within a closed-loop process.
+• Lack of online process control: All releases still require manual integration across multiple fragmented systems, making it impossible to achieve submission, review, and release within a closed-loop process.
 This increases unnecessary communication costs and introduces more failure points.

-• Lack of advanced release capabilities: CVTE wants to deploy the same change into multiple factory systems.
-Originally, this was achieved by logging into bastion host machines one by one, which was not exactly efficient.
+• Lack of advanced release capabilities: CVTE wanted to deploy the same change to multiple factory systems.
+Originally, this was achieved by logging into bastion host machines one by one, which was inefficient.

-• Lack of versioned change management: although the audit platform can record all changes, its purpose is for auditing.
-It's not enough for version management such as difference comparison, change history analysis, or change orchestration.
+• Lack of versioned change management: Although the audit platform can record all changes, its purpose is auditing.
+It's insufficient for version management such as difference comparison, change history analysis, or change orchestration.

-• Unable to manage account permissions: due to existing requirements for deployment and querying purposes, developers need production environment accounts.
-So even if account permissions are under control, issued accounts cannot be effectively managed.
+• Unable to manage account permissions: Due to existing requirements for deployment and querying purposes, developers need production environment accounts.
+Even if account permissions are under control, issued accounts cannot be effectively managed.

-Due to the limitations of the audit platform, in order not to affect the team's daily use they can only give up interception and only adopt its auditing capability.
-However, the problem of database change management remains and has become a major pain point in daily database management.
+Due to the limitations of the audit platform, to avoid affecting the team's daily operations, CVTE could only abandon interception and adopt only its auditing capability.
+However, the problem of database change management remained and became a major pain point in daily database management.

 A Fresh Database Change Management Experience for the Manufacturing Industry

-After trial and evaluation, CVTE landed on Bytebase as its database change management platform.
+After trial and evaluation, CVTE selected Bytebase as its database change management platform.

 Full Database Change Process Oversight